cascadiaquakes/cvm-tools-book/usage/cvm_writer_h5.md

     <figcaption>A view of the global metadata file.</figcaption>
 </figure>

-Pay particular attention to the following HDF5-specific attributes in the parameter files where we define the HDF5 groupings:
+These parameter files are the same as those used by the **cvm_writer** tool, but pay particular attention to the following HDF5-specific attributes in the parameter files where we define the HDF5 groupings:

 `Cascadia-ANT+RF_global_meta.txt` has the following definitions to define **groups** in our HDF5: